One of the more surprising programs at the Grand Prix Final

 executed in the same place on the ice.

-Malinin's two programs at 2024 Skate America.
+two programs at 2024 Skate America, the short porgram at the

-The jump entry begins with steps and turns ending with a LFO to LBI
+The jump entry begins with steps and turns ending with a LFO

 skater into a lateral position nearly parallel to the ice.

-For this jump, the pre-rotation is not a part of cheating the
+The pre-rotation is not a part of cheating the

 to mostly forwards with the right leg back puts the skater into a position